DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Jeanne!"

-Kay bite his lips and kicked ground.
+Kai bite his lips and kicked ground.
 He moved towards knight, who turned his back to him, despite being pushed back by knight's subordinates.

 "Was your dream to become commander by pretending to be man!?